 So what does this have to do with corporations, capitalism and the stock market?
 As I’ll show, quite a lot.
 The current market ecosystem^ is a place where companies undergo natural selection.
 But unlike the past 4 billion years, the evolution of our economic organisms is supercharged, almost out of control – this, unfortunately, sometimes comes with a steep cost for our environment^ and current social structures.

-But what if a new breed of corporation triggers a financial GOE, wiping out most of its competition?
+But what if a new breed of corporation triggers a financial chain reaction (like the GOE), wiping out most of its competition?
 Already, a new generation of companies is starting to take shape.
 And, as new ways to apply technology are found, the chance of a new business model emerging is much greater.
 Capitalism is bound to evolve^.

 Take a look from (very) high above